vitest-dev/vitest/docs/config/index.md

     Alternatively, add `vitest/globals` to the `types` field in `tsconfig.json`.

     Warning: This disables TypeScript's automatic type detection, which could break your setup if your project relies on it.
-If you encounter types missing from other packages, you'll now need to manually register them here.
+If you encounter types missing from other packages, you'll now need to manually register them here as well.

     ```json5
     // tsconfig.json